ldtteam/MinecoloniesWiki/source/buildings/builder.md

 Now you will have to issue the “Build” assignment so it can build it's own hut first.
 The builder will be asking for the materials it needs.
 Make sure to check the “chat” regularly to see what materials the builder is requesting for any build/upgrade.

-**Hint:** If you see the builder has not finished building/upgrading the Builder’s hut and you don’t see the builder asking for any materials, go to the builder’s hut and “recall” the builder and wait a bit to see what the builder needs.
-Watch the Minecraft “chat” section.
-Also you can go to page 2 of the builder’s hut GUI and check the list of materials required, any material in the list that is still missing will be in red colored letters.

 Once the builder is done you can now start to build anything you want; Worker huts, buildings, decorations or your own schematics.

 - **Note:** The Builder may *ONLY* build or upgrade any other Worker's hut up to the level of it's own hut.
 So, in order for the builder to upgrade any building, the Builder's Hut *MUST* be upgraded first.
 Then it will be able to upgrade any other building(s).